Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 Read More From Owlcation

 The indentation between the thirteenth and fourteenth lines is a break in the speaker's 'thoughts'.
-After close observation of the sparrows on the pavement and a comparison with human behaviour, the second part of the poem seems to be a rethink.
-Humans might be wiser than the quarrelsome sparrows...but hang on, what about that old man and the minister?
+After close observation of the sparrows on the pavement and a comparison with human behaviour, the poem's second part seems to be a rethink.
+Humans might be wiser than the quarrelsome sparrows...but, hang on, what about that old man and the minister?